Buxton Road BESS

 About the project

+This project will provide essential services to the local electricity distribution network, ensuring a consistent supply of clean and cost-effective electricity for homes, businesses, and industries.
 As the UK transitions to renewable energy sources like solar and wind, our BESS site will store energy from these renewables and release it when it’s most needed, helping to balance supply and demand.

 The UK government estimates that battery storage systems, which facilitate the integration of low-carbon power and reduce the carbon and cost impact of operating the electricity network, could save the UK energy system up to £40 billion by 2050.
 This will ultimately help reduce energy bills for everyone.